locka99/opcua/README.md

 1. Anonymous/None, i.e. no authentication
 2. User/password - plaintext password only

-Identities are defined by configuration
+User/pass identities are defined by configuration

 ### Current limitations